Gradual introduction of the regulation for in vitro diagnostic medical devices for "old" IVDD-CE-labeled products.

 IVD Regulation will continue to apply from 26 May 2022.

-Overall, the IVD Regulation will apply as planned from 26 May 2022.
-No change is proposed for CE-marked devices that do not require the involvement of a notified body under the IVD Regulation or for "new" devices, i.e. devices that do not have a certificate from a notified body or a declaration of conformity under the current Directive 98/79/EC.
-For these types of devices, the IVD Regulation will therefore apply as planned from 26 May 2022.4
+Overall, the IVD Regulation will apply as planned from May 26, 2022.
+No change is proposed for CE-marked devices that do not require the involvement of a notified body under the IVD Regulation or for "new" devices, i.e. devices that have neither a certificate from a notified body nor a declaration of conformity under the current Directive 98/79/EC.
+For these types of devices, the IVD Regulation will therefore apply as planned from May 26, 2022.4

 In addition, from the date of application May 26, 2022, all IVDs lawfully placed on the market, are available on the market or put into service shall comply with requirements for Vigilance and PMS (Annex III, IVDR 2017/746), irrespective of the transition periods!
 Also, the provisions for registration of economic operators and of devices and data entry in EUDAMED are NOT affected by the transitional provisions.

-The IVDR 2017/746 undoubtedly sets higher standards for safety, quality and performance for IVDs and fundamentally improves transparency (the European databank already announced in DIR 98/79/EC, Art.
-12), and new, the requirements on economic operators (manufacturer and importers) and on the traceability system based on unique device identifier (UDI).
-Also, the IVDR dramatically reinforces the criteria and designation and the oversight of the Notified Bodies (which – not unexpectedly5 - might be the root cause of the currently low number of IVDR-accredited Notified Bodies (NB)6 while there are currently only 1 NB in France, 3 NBs in Germany and 2 NBs in the Netherlands) building the bottleneck.
+IVDR 2017/746 undoubtedly sets higher standards for the safety, quality and performance of IVDs and fundamentally improves transparency (the European database already announced in Article 12 of Directive 98/79/EC) and - newly - the requirements for economic operators (manufacturers and importers) and the traceability system based on the unique device identifier (UDI).
+In addition, the IVDR drastically tightens the criteria and the designation and supervision of notified bodies (which - not unexpectedly5 - the reason for the current low number of notified bodies (NBs) accredited under the IVDR6 while there is currently only one NB in France, three NBs in Germany and two NBs in the Netherlands), causing a bottleneck.

 In addition, the IVDR 2017/746 improves coordination mechanisms between EU countries on vigilance and post-market surveillance, tightens rules for clinical evidence and performance evaluation, including an EU-wide coordinated procedure for the approval of multicentre performance characteristic studies, and strengthens post-market surveillance requirements for manufacturers.7 As an example, the PSUR (Periodic Safety Update Reports) can be mentioned.
 The PSUR is intended to provide an assessment of the risk-benefit balance of a medical device at specific points in time after it has been approved.8 and has been known for years from the pharmacovigilance requirements for medicinal products.
 PSURs have now become mandatory for certain higher risk classes of IVDs.

-Following the revision of the IVD classification for more than 30 years, most notably the revision of the IVD classification that ultimately (and for good reason) moved from Annex II/A, II/B, self-test and "other" or "general" medical device classes in the IVDD to classes A, B, C, D in the IVDR as presented many years ago by the Global Harmonization Task Force (GHTF), the risk-based IVD medical device classification9 is now more than adopted with the IVDR 2017/746.
-As a result, approximately 80% of IVDs CE marked under the IVDD (Directive 98/79/EC, IVD self-certification declaration) are now subject to NB oversight and involvement for CE marking.8
+Following the revision of the IVDR classification for more than 30 years, most notably the revision of the IVDR classification that ultimately (and for good reason) moved from Annex II/A, II/B, self-test and "other" or "general" medical device classes in the IVDD to classes A, B, C, D in the IVDR, as presented many years ago by the Global Harmonization Task Force (GHTF), the risk-based IVD medical device classification9 is now being adapted with IVDR 2017/746.
+As a result, around 80% of IVDs that are CE-marked in accordance with the IVDD (Directive 98/79/EC, IVD Self-Certification Declaration IVDs) are now subject to the supervision and involvement of NBs for CE marking.8

 The prolongation of the transitional periods surely releases the pressure on IVD manufacturers and involved notified bodies.
 Still, achieving compliance to the new regulations remains a challenging task and bears tremendous effort for everybody involved.